stashed/docs/docs/addons/nats/tls/index.md

 Here,

+- `.spec.clientConfig.caBundle` specifies a PEM encoded CA bundle which will be used to validate the serving certificate of the NATS server.
 - `.spec.clientConfig.service` specifies the Service information to use to connects with the NATS server.
 - `.spec.secret` specifies the name of the Secret that holds necessary credentials to access the server.
 - `.spec.type` specifies the type of the target.
 This is particularly helpful in auto-backup where you want to use different path prefixes for different types of target.